 It is an XYXX approved style, boys!
 No questions asked!

 The style game for office wear has completely changed this year.
 Many are now opting to stock up more on WFH clothes or loungewear than buying shirts and formals.
 While some staple classics can be in your wardrobe as they should, the idea of pairing formals or even ties with a shirt and PJ’s or cotton pants - is no longer blasphemous!

 You also have to think of functionality over just being in style these days.
-The other alternative to keep your sense of style kicking while mixing casual and formal could be picking up more colours and prints.
+The other alternative to keep your sense of style kicking while mixing casual and formal could be picking up more colors and prints.
 Guys always tend to play it safe by sticking to blacks and whites!
-How about you infuse some solid colours in your wardrobe with some statement T-shirts that you could layer and wear ?
+How about you infuse some solid colors in your wardrobe with some statement T-shirts that you could layer and wear ?
 Stellar idea honestly!
 Go, give it a try!

 In the new normal, casual undeniably marries formal. ;)